alphacep/vosk-space/integrations.md

 <https://github.com/opencast/opencast> - The free and open source solution for automated video capture and distribution at scale.

 <https://github.com/bsaleh03/CaptionIt> - Vosk-powered HUD

+<https://github.com/PhilippeRo/IBus-Speech-To-Text> - This IBus engine uses VOSK (https://github.com/alphacep/vosk-api) for voice recognition and allows to dictate text in several languages in any application through IBus.
+It supports Wayland and likely Xorg, though it has not been tested with the latter.

+<https://github.com/PhilippeRo/gst-vosk/> - Gstreamer plugin for Vosk